S/PDIF: Protocol specifications

-S/PDIF is used to transmit digital signals in a number of formats, the most common being the 48 kHz sample rate format (used in Digital Audio Tape) and the 44.1 kHz format, used in CD audio.
-In order to support both systems, as well as others that might be needed, the format has no defined bit rate.
+S/PDIF is used to transmit digital signals in a number of formats, the most common being the 48 kHz sample rate format (used in Digital Audio Tape and DVDs) and the 44.1 kHz format, used in CD audio.
+In order to support both sample rates, as well as others that might be needed, the format has no defined bit rate.
 Instead, the data is sent using biphase mark code, which has either one or two transitions for every bit, allowing the original word clock to be extracted from the signal itself.

+S/PDIF protocol differs from AES3 only in the channel status bits; see AES3 for the high-level view.
+Both protocols group 192 samples into an audio block, and transmit one channel status bit per sample, providing one 192-bit channel status word per channel per audio block.
+For S/PDIF, the 192-bit status word is identical between the two channels and is divided into 12 words of 16 bits each, with the first 16 bits being a control code.

+Data framing

+S/PDIF block contains 192 frames, and each frame contains two sub-frames.
+A sub-frame has either 20- or 24-bit audio data.

 S/PDIF is meant to be used for transmitting 20-bit audio data streams plus other related information.
-To transmit sources with less than 20 bits of sample accuracy, the superfluous bits will be set to zero.
 S/PDIF can also transport 24-bit samples by way of four extra bits; however, not all equipment supports this, and these extra bits may be ignored.

-S/PDIF protocol differs from AES3 only in the channel status bits.
-Both protocols group 192 samples into an audio block, and transmit one channel status bit per sample, providing one 192-bit channel status word per channel per audio block.
-For S/PDIF, the 192-bit status word is identical between the two channels and is divided into 12 words of 16 bits each, with the first 16 bits being a control code.
+To transmit sources with less than 20 bits of sample accuracy, the superfluous bits will be set to zero, and the 4:1–3 bits (sample length) are set accordingly.

+IEC 61937 encapsulation

+IEC 61937 defines a way to transmit compressed, multi-channel data over S/PDIF.